 So, if you want to desaturate a yellow, you should add blue according to the CMY color wheel.
 This results in an almost perfect gray.

 But according to the RYB color wheel you should add purple to yellow.
 Whilst it is true the colors desaturate each other, the resulting color of yellow and purple (RYB wheel) is more saturated than if you would mix yellow and blue (CMY wheel).

 What is a color palette?

-A color palette is a visualisation of color swatches that work harmoniously together.
-These color swatches are often used for projects which involve the use of combining colors, like interior design, graphic design, paintings, and much more.
+A color palette is a visualization of color swatches that work harmoniously together.
+These color swatches are often used for projects that involve the use of combining colors, like interior design, graphic design, paintings, and much more.